Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

         **> 1 element**
         1. Raise an exception
-2. Reach the end of the for loop without going through step 1.ii.**1 element**.a so raise an exception of _value_ not found
+2. Reached the end of the for loop without going through step 1.ii.**1 element**.a so raise an exception of _value_ not found

 ## `generate_combinations_dict`

 ### Objective

+A function that takes a specific type of data frame and converts it to a dictionary where the first column is the key, the second column will be in the value "acceptor", and the rest of the values of the row are in the "module" value.

 ### Tested systems